A view of a tower on the Great Wall of China from above. It's surrounded by a forest.

 How to connect sentences in Mandarin Chinese?

-(), (hái), 而且 (érqiě), and 并且 (bìngqiě) connect sentences when their subjects are the same.
+(), (hái), 而且 (érqiě), and 并且 (bìngqiě) connect when their subjects are the same.
 When the subjects are different, is the only suitable option, the other three are not.

 We’ve connected the various parts of a sentence with conjunctions.
 Now, let’s try connecting whole sentences together!
 There are plenty of options for which kind of Mandarin “and” we can use — take a look at the construction below: